Online

 Nursing is a close, compassionate community — and the MSN-NL program embodies that spirit.
 We believe in the power of collaboration, which is why students receive personalized guidance and support throughout the program and beyond.

-USD’s nursing programs foster a nurturing, inclusive environment where students can grow into compassionate and effective nursing leaders.
+USD’s nursing programs foster a nurturing, inclusive environment where students can grow into caring and effective nursing leaders.
 Faculty are highly accessible, and the program directors provide coaching, mentorship, and open office hours to ensure students have the resources they need to succeed.

 Experienced, Student-focused Faculty